mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 tbl_iris_imp <- kNN(tbl_iris_miss)
 ```

-Then we apply the _kNN_ function for the whole data frame, end put the set, the original set included, replaced NA's in the data frame: _tbl_iris_imp_:
+Then we apply the _kNN_ function for the whole data frame, end put the set, the original set included, replaced NA's in the data frame _tbl_iris_imp_:
 ```r
 tbl_iris_imp <- kNN(tbl_iris_miss)
 ```